sdvickers98/sdvickers98/README.md

 I study Computer Science and Mathematics at the University of Georgia in Athens, Georgia.
 I'm mainly interested in cyber security and pen testing.
 I enjoy playing wargames and CTFs (Capture the Flag games), and I'm working on writing up walkthroughs for some of my favorites.

-I'm currently working on my first one, it's a walkthrough for picoCTF and you can check it out [here](https://github.com/sdvickers98/picoCTF-2019-Walkthrough).
+I'm currently working on my first one.
+It's a walkthrough of picoCTF and you can check it out [here](https://github.com/sdvickers98/picoCTF-2019-Walkthrough).

 <!--
 **sdvickers98/sdvickers98** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.